wwPDB/backbone-extension/Backbone.md

 2. All hydrogens linked to the backbone atoms are labelled as backbone.
 3. All atoms in the backbone carboxyl group are labelled as backbone.
    - O, OXT and HXT
-4. Any atoms that are modifications to the backbone are not be considered backbone atoms.
+4. Any atoms that are modifications to the backbone are not considered backbone atoms.

 <img src="imgs/MVA_no_atom_names.png" alt="MVA" width="35%">